Programs & Activities

 Summer Camp Programs

-During the summer months, youth may enroll in our Discovery Camp or Day Camp programs held at Wirth Park and Wild Wednesdays.
+During the summer months, youth may enroll in our Discovery Camp or Day Camp programs held at Wirth Park.
 These camps consist of traditional camp activities such as arts and crafts, nature study, sports, swimming, and hiking.
 Counselor to camper ratio is 1:10 in Discovery Camp, 1:15 in Day Camp.
 All camps are supervised and staffed by qualified and experienced instructors.

 Adult sports are offered in both league and "open gym" formats.